oatnewguo/clean-transcript/README.md

 ## How I finish cleaning transcripts

 After cleaning a transcript using these scripts, I do a full manual pass.
 As a Mac user, I use ExpressScribe, free version, to control audio playback, and I use a plain text editor to edit the transcript.
 In ExpressScribe, you can customize controls such as play, pause, rewind, and fast-forward and map them to different function keys, and in MacOS's System Preferences, you can toggle the setting ``Keyboard > Keyboard Shortcuts > Function Keys > Use F1, F2, etc. keys as standard function keys`` setting to let you access these controls without holding down ``fn``.

+I believe manually cleaning transcripts is crucial, because even the best-performing automatic methods make serious mistakes from time to time.
+Although it's an extremely rare occurrence as far as I can tell, I have experienced Whisper hallucinating an entire sentence of on-topic text in the middle of its typically high-accuracy transcription.